kildem/pwa-workshop-docs/README.md

 - https://smashingmagazine.com
 - Your company’s website?

-## Theoretical part

-### What are Progressive Web Apps (PWA)

-Putting aside the marketing component of this popular term, let's look at the technical details: what exactly makes an application progressive, and why PWA can be a new era in the development of the web.

-- Prerequisites for the occurrence
-- Formal definition
-- Benefits for users and developers
-- Opportunities and installation of a web application are the two main vectors of PWA development
-- Current state of the art with support across platforms, operating systems, and browsers

-### 2. The service worker API is the backbone of PWA functionality

-Most of the capabilities of progressive web applications are implemented using the Service Worker API.
-To understand what exactly we will automate using Workbox, we will study the basic ideas of this API and write a service worker ourselves.

-- Similarities and differences with other browser workers
-- Service worker life cycle
-- Main events
-- Registration in the application
-- Debugging in the browser

 ## Practical part

 The practical part of the workshop consists of modernizing the front-end part of a web application from a "regular" one to a PWA.
 To make the project realistic, the application was built using of the popular front-end frameworks (Angular), but knowledge of this framework and its specific tools is not required: all the necessary builds will be provided.
 In addition, all the techniques, methods, practices studied in the workshop, and the code from the examples ia applicable to any web application.
 During the practical part, the following functionality will be added to the application: